dragon2snow/NestopiaPlus/readme.txt

   DirectDraw 7 so the default setting for Nestopia is system memory, but you can try video memory and see if it helps.

-- Enable "high priority" in the preferences dialog.

-- Don't enable the support for more than eight simultaneous sprites visible at the screen.
-It probably won't make any difference though but I thought I'd mention it since it may require the PPU to do some extra work.
+- Don't enable support for more than eight simultaneous sprites visible at the screen.
+It probably won't make any notable difference though but I thought I'd mention it since it may require the PPU to do some extra work.

 - Raise the sound volume to max.
 Using a different volume forces DirectSound to perform a few more calculations for each sample it process.

-- Try a lower sample rate and bit length, 22.05 kHz and 8 bit may be a good choice here.
+- Try a lower sample rate and bit length, 22.05 kHz and 8 bit might be a good choice here.
 If you're desperate, turn off sound completely.

+- Disable the FPS counter.

 -----------------------------------------------------------------------------
 Credits and Thanks